bitsofinfo/hadoop-fixedlengthinputformat/README.md

 Currently this project maintains one submitted patch to Hadoop under the fixedLengthInputFormat folder.
-Please review the README.txt within there for more details.
+Please review the README.txt within there for more details, or just go to https://issues.apache.org/jira/browse/MAPREDUCE-1176

 The version it was created for was the 0.20.x line, should be fairly easy to update for 0.23.x+